 - 31 minutes (end): 23%

-Interesting, the TravelCard turned itself off part-way through both tests with the OnePlus.
-This happened when the phone switched back out of power-saving mode, at the 15% mark.
+Interestingly, the TravelCard turned itself off part-way through both tests with the OnePlus.
+This happened when the phone switched back out of power-saving mode at the 15% mark.
 Hitting the button on the TravelCard got things going again.

 While those numbers for the OnePlus don’t get all that close to the manufacturer estimates, they’re not quite as bad as they appear.
 With that phone, even an extra 20% is enough for a few more hours of light use.
 You should still make it home just fine!

 It’s not just about smartphones, of course.
 While there’s no point trying to charge high-draw devices like laptops or tablets from the TravelCard, smaller USB-C gadgets will also benefit from it.

 When it comes to charging the battery itself, TravelCard suggests it’ll take 1-1.5 hours to do so from empty.
 In my testing with a 12W wall charger it typically did a little better than that, taking around 55 minutes.
 The LED flashes blue while the battery is charging, and turns off when it’s full.